NimunB/nimunb/README.md

 ## Hi!
 I'm Nimun Bajwa 🏄‍♀️

-**I'm a fourth year Computer Science student at the University of Waterloo with a passion for music, art, graphics, ai, and computer vision.**
+**I'm a recent Computer Science graduate from the University of Waterloo with a passion for music, art, graphics, ai, and computer vision.**

-**✨ I’m currently working on: studying artificial intelligence, computer vision, security and privacy, and networks as part of my 4B term of Computer Science at the University of Waterloo.**
+**✨ I’m currently working on: building a computational art portfolio.**

-**🌱 I’m currently learning about: graphics, music production, the intersection between art and technology, and what ethical development looks like.**
+**🌱 I’m currently learning about: AI Safety, graphics, music production, and the intersection between art and technology.**

 **🦄 I'm currently having fun with: boxing, swimming, and running!**